Best Online Master’s Degrees in: English Composition

 Graduates of an online master’s degree program in English composition are equipped with the writing and instructional skills to teach at the high school or community college level.
 Those interested in teaching at a four-year college or university will need to continue on to a Ph.D. program to gain the necessary credentials.

 Some graduates may opt to apply the critical-thinking and communication skills they have gained in other fields.
 Potential career opportunities exist in media, publishing, journalism, and public relations.
 According to the U.S. Bureau of Labor Statistics, job openings for postsecondary teachers are expected to increase by 17% from 2010 to 2020.
 This is slightly faster than the average growth of 14% expected for jobs overall.
-The mean annual salary for English teachers at the postsecondary level was $68,760, according to 2011 statistics.
+The mean annual salary for English teachers at the postsecondary level was $68,760.
 Those who worked for technical or trade schools had a mean annual salary of $51,010.
 However, these statistics are only estimates.
 Actual salaries and job openings can be influenced by location, level of education, prior work experience, the specific type of employer, and the economic climate.